-The Board of Directors has selected Ernst & Young LLP for appointment as our independent registered public accounting firm for the fiscal year ending September 30, 2013, subject to ratification by the shareholders.
+The Board of Directors has selected Ernst & Young LLP for appointment as our independent registered public accounting firm for the fiscal year ending September 30, 2014, subject to ratification by the shareholders.
+Ernst & Young LLP served as our independent registered public accountants for the fiscal year ended September 30, 2013.
 Representatives of Ernst & Young LLP are expected to be present at the Annual Meeting of Shareholders to respond to appropriate questions and will have an opportunity to make a statement if they desire to do so.
-Our Board of Directors unanimously recommends that you vote FOR the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 30, 2013.
+Our Board of Directors unanimously recommends that you vote FOR the appointment of Ernst & Young LLP as our independent registered public accountants for the fiscal year ending September 30, 2014.

-KPMG LLP served as our independent registered public accountants during the three fiscal years ended September 30, 2010, 2011 and 2012.
-Representatives of KPMG LLP are not expected to be present at the Annual Meeting.

-As previously reported, on December 13, 2012 the Audit Committee terminated KPMG LLP and approved the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2013.
+KPMG LLP served as our independent registered public accountants during the fiscal year ended September 30, 2012.
+On December 13, 2012 the Audit Committee terminated KPMG LLP and approved the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2013.

-During the two fiscal years ended September 30, 2012 and 2011, and through December 13, 2012, the Company has not consulted with Ernst & Young LLP regarding (i) the application of accounting principles to any proposed transaction or the rendering of any audit opinion on the Company's consolidated financial statements; or (ii) any matter that was either the subject of a "disagreement" or a "reportable event," as those terms are defined in Item 304(a)(1) of Regulation S-K.
+During the fiscal year ended September 30, 2012 and through December 13, 2012, the Company did not consult with Ernst & Young LLP regarding (i) the application of accounting principles to any proposed transaction or the rendering of any audit opinion on the Company's consolidated financial statements; or (ii) any matter that was either the subject of a "disagreement" or a "reportable event," as those terms are defined in Item 304(a)(1) of Regulation S -K.

-The audit reports of KPMG LLP (i) on the Company's financial statements for the past two years ended September 30, 2012 and 2011 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles; and (ii) on the effectiveness of internal control over financial reporting as of September 30, 2012 and 2011 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principles.
+The audit reports of KPMG LLP (i) on the Company's financial statements for the fiscal year ended September 30, 2012 did not contain an adverse opinion or a disclaimer of opinion, and were not qualified or modified as to uncertainty, audit scope or accounting principles; and (ii) on the effectiveness of internal control over financial reporting as of September 30, 2012 did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principles.

-During the Company's two most recent fiscal years ended September 30, 2012 and 2011 and through December 13, 2012, there were (i) no "disagreements," as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K between the Company and KPMG LLP on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which, if not resolved to the satisfaction of KPMG LLP, would have caused KPMG LLP to make reference thereto in its reports for such years; and (ii) no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K.
+During the Company's fiscal year ended September 30, 2012 and through December 13, 2012, there were (i) no "disagreements," as that term is defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions to Item 304 of Regulation S-K between the Company and KPMG LLP on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which, if not resolved to the satisfaction of KPMG LLP, would have caused KPMG LLP to make reference thereto in its reports for such years; and (ii) no "reportable events," as that term is defined in Item 304(a)(1)(v) of Regulation S-K.

-We provided KMPG LLP with a copy of our current report on Form 8-K prior to its filing with the SEC, and KPMG LLP furnished the Company with a letter addressed to the SEC stating that it agrees with the report.
-A copy of such letter is attached as Exhibit 16.1 to the current report on Form 8-K.
+We provided KMPG LLP with a copy of our current report on Form 8-K, filed December 19, 2012, prior to its filing with the SEC, and KPMG LLP furnished the Company with a letter addressed to the SEC stating that it agreed with the report.
+A copy of such letter is attached as Exhibit 16.1 to such report on Form 8-K.